 11 | Make Connections Between Scripture and Life

 It is important to make connections between scripture and life.
-While there is only one interpretation based on the author’s original intent, there are many life applications.
+While there is only one interpretation based on the author’s original intent, many life applications exist.
 Often, these applications vary based on your current situation.
-In order for us to grow, we must be open and willing to change.
+For us to grow, we must be open and willing to change.

-• When you think about a passage, ask yourself how it applies to your own life.
+• When you think about a passage, ask yourself how it applies to your life.

 • What does this verse tell me?